 At RRSF our students are at the heart of everything we do.
 We have a unique approach to supporting our students as they work towards fulfilling their potential in Years 12 and 13.
 This approach is possible because of our size.
 Every student who joins our Sixth Form is recognised as an individual and because of our approach, we can build personal timetables and programme of study which enable our students to get to where they want to be.

-There are many opportunities for students to become involved in activities outside the classroom include the National Citizen’s Service (NCS), sport, the School Council, working with local primary school children, and the Duke of Edinburgh Award scheme.
+There are many opportunities for students to become involved in activities outside the classroom include the National Citizen’s Service (NCS), sport, the School Council, working with local primary school children, and supporting extra-curricular activities for younger students.

 Throughout Years 12 and 13 students meet regularly with their tutor to receive mentoring and support, including guidance with career choices, UCAS applications, personal, social and health issues, as well as support with enrichment activities.